 Who is PCH

 Publishing Clearing House is a direct marketer of magazines and products.
 They also use and sell customer lists.
-They expanded their mail marketing campaigns to include Blingo Inc., Funtank and Liquid Wireless.
+They expanded their mail marketing campaigns to include Blingo Inc., Funtank, and Liquid Wireless.
 Their advertising campaigns include a Prize Patrol where supposed winners are televised getting their million dollar check or $5,000 a week for life.
-Blingo, also known as PCH Search and Win, is a search engine where supposedly as you search like you would on Firefox, you stack up opportunities to win and instant prizes.
+Blingo, also known as PCH Search and Win, is a search engine where supposedly as you search like you would on Firefox, you stack up opportunities to win instant prizes.

 Spam and Tracking

 How do you stack up opportunities to win?
 They are tracking where you go and what you view.
 They collect this information and sell it.
-I regularly clear my computer just to prevent this.
-Basically PCH will do anything to get your name and number – okay, email address.
-They will send you advertisements, product sales and sell your information to others.
+I regularly clear my computer to prevent this.
+PCH will do anything to get your name and number – okay, email address.
+They will send you advertisements, and product sales and sell your information to others.
 Get ready for an Inbox of spam!
 That’s how they make their money.

 Complaints at Lotto.pch.com